 Figure 6.6.3.3-1: PDU Session Release from TS 23.502 [6] with S-NSSAI subject to quota management

 When a PDU Session for which a PDU Session per S-NSSAI limitation applies is released, then SMF shall trigger a policy association termination in step 12: this decrements a counter in PCF for the S-NSSAI. for PCF initiated case, the counter is decreased by the PCF and the PDU session Release is triggered at step 1b.
+A counter of UE with active PDU Session in the Network Slice can also be decremented if this is the last PDU Session in the Network Slice.

 NOTE: In roaming case the VPLMN S-NSSAI mapping to HPLMN S-NSSAI is used to decide which VPLMN S-NSSAI to subject to quota management and then the VPLMN PCF needs to interact with the HPLMN PCFF as described below in clause 6.6.3.4.